SirCryptic/wardriver/README.md

 2) scans available Bluetooth devices using hcitool command and filters the results using awk to obtain the device addresses.
 The results are stored in a file "available_bluetooth_devices.txt", The script will then attempt to connect to each device in the stored file using the bluez-simple-agent tool and print a message indicating whether the connection was successful or not.

+3) captures wireless handshakes using airodump-ng, saves them to a file, The captured data is converted to a format that can be used by aircrack-ng before the cracking process is started and then uses aircrack-ng with a wordlist to attempt to crack the captured handshakes.

 # FOOT NOTE
 You can also find this script in my script-dumping-ground repository [HERE ](https://github.com/SirCryptic/script-dumping-ground)